actuallyaryaman/asus-5506-fan-state/README.md

 # ASUS (UM|M)5606 fan state script

-Bash script to set the fan state on the ZenBook S 16 UM5606 and Vivobook M5606
+Bash script to set the fan state on the ZenBook S 16 UM5506 and Vivobook M5506

-Note: for the Vivobook S 16 S5506, edit `fan_state` and replace all instances of `0x110019` with `0x5002f`
+Note: for the Vivobook S 16 S5606, edit `fan_state` and replace all instances of `0x5002f` with `0x110019`

 ## Usage